JefeLitman/VideoDataGenerator/README.md

 This option is similar to the keras.ImageDataGenerator in how its take the data in a folder and load sequentially from it.

-**Important:** For the moment the VideoDataGenerator works only with the notation of channels in the last dimension.
-NFHWC (N - Batch, F - Frames, H - Height, W - Widht and C - Channels).
+**Important:** The VideoDataGenerator works only with the notation of channels in the last dimension.
+NFHWC (N - Batch, F - Frames, H - Height, W - Width and C - Channels).

-**Actual version: v1.9.1**
+**Actual version: v2.0**

 - Features:
-    - Deleted the option to work with video files (*avi, *.mp4, etc).
-The reason is given by the performance, when we use files or a mix of files and folders we need to add an extra work that slow substantial the process of training.
-    - Work with the API of tensorflow `keras.model.fit_generator` and actually the API apply parallelism in the generator with num_workers so It's not necessary parallelize `VideoDataGenerator`.
-    - Fixed a bug with the folder dev, when creating the object this folder is ignored.
-    - Fixed a bug in sequential, random and custom frame crop by a infinite loop when the option of `conserve_original` is True.
+    - Added `video_transformation` method that modifies the video before its returned by `VideoDataGenerator` for any code make by you under some constraint.
+    Read the constraint below.
-    - Added a file `main.py` that is a tutorial of how to use custom functions.
+    - Added an example of how to use `video_transformation` in _main.py_.
-    - Option to establish `video_frames` in `None` and all the videos will have the same length given by the video with the minimum frames in train, test or dev.
-    - Fixed a bug with  `custom_temporal_crop` when try to load a video with less frames that specified by the user and the method didn´t autocomplete the frames.
+    - Modified the option of `batch_size` to None.
+When None is passed `VideoDataGenerator` will take the minimum video files of train. test or dev but if exist less than 32 videos, otherwise `batch_size ` will be 32.
+    - Modified the behavior of mode random in `temporal_crop` now it takes random frames between the video and not concatenate the beginning with the end of the video.

 - Future features:
-    - Add `video_transformation`.
-    - Do the `video_transformation` in parallel
-    with threads and multiprocessors.
+    - Any ideas?
+Contribute now!

 # Documentation